3 Myths About Pillar Posts That Need Busting

 When confronted with this piece of feedback, one of our teams countered by comparing a pillar page to a menu for a site’s visitors.
 When scanning a menu, you might see an item that catches your fancy.
 With a pillar blog post, the same flexibility allows readers to jump from the longer post to a smaller blog post or an article that goes into more depth within a shorter word count.

-By no means do pillar blog posts pique the public’s imagination and curiosity in the same way as the Bigfoots, Nessies, and Las Chupacabras of the world.
+By no means do pillar blog posts pique the public’s imagination and curiosity in the same way as the Bigfoots and Nessies of the world.
 But by grounding them in the real content marketing value they provide, pillar posts are an effective tool for anyone who’s trying to bust through search results and establish credibility.